JohnSnowLabs/spark-nlp-workshop/products/sagemaker/models/jsl-medical-summarization-qa/inputs/README.md

   - **Constraints**: Provide a string for a single text or a list of strings for multiple inputs.
 Additionally, you can also provide a dictionary or a list containing multiple dictionaries with keys `context` and `question`.
 If you select the `open_book_qa` template, the model will format the input accordingly.
 If no template is selected, the `context` and `question` strings will be concatenated with a newline.

 **Optional Parameters for JSON Input Format:**
-- **`max_new_tokens`**: The maximum number of tokens the model should generate as output.
-(Can be passed as an environment variable while deploying the model from the model package.)
+- **`max_new_tokens`**: The maximum number of tokens the model should generate as output. (*Can be passed as an environment variable while deploying the model from the model package.*)
   - **Type**: `int`
   - **Default**: `128`
   - **Constraints**: Must be a positive integer greater than 0.

-- **`temperature`**: The temperature parameter controlling the randomness of token generation.
-(Can be passed as an environment variable while creating a deployable model from the model package.)
+- **`temperature`**: The temperature parameter controlling the randomness of token generation. (*Can be passed as an environment variable while creating a deployable model from the model package.*)
   - **Type**: `float`
   - **Default**: `0.1`
   - **Constraints**: Must be a float between 0.0 and 1.0.

+- **`repetition_penalty`**: The repetition penalty parameter that penalizes new tokens based on whether they appear in the prompt and the generated text so far.
+Values > 1 encourage the model to use new tokens, while values < 1 encourage the model to repeat tokens. (*Can be passed as an environment variable while creating a deployable model from the model package.*)
+  - **Type**: `float`
+  - **Default**: `1.0`
+  - **Constraints**: Must be a float greater than 0 and less than or equal to 2.

 - **`template`**: You can select the predefined template.
   - **Type**: `str`
   - **Default**: `None`

 Chat template:
 `'<s><|user|>\n{input_text}<|end|>\n<|assistant|>\n'`